goatandsheep/se-exp-challenge-invoice/README.md

 ## Introduction

 This is my attempt at the Wave front end challenge.
-I'm particularly proud of...
+I'm particularly proud of how I leveraged built-in functions and HTML attributes to do effective error handling of the form with minimal Javascript.

 ### Setup